Coffee: the bean to cup story

-The coffee plants in our Rainforest Biome have been bristling with the bright beans or ‘cherries’ that are used to make the drink that is so popular around the world.
+The coffee plants growing in our Rainforest Biome often bristle with the bright beans or ‘cherries’ that are used to make the drink that is so popular around the world.
 Here’s a quick, caffeinated whizz through the story of how coffee gets from bean to cup.

 Bean to cup process